mikejoh/gk/CCA/README.md

 State propagation between agents are done via:

 * CRD, the default
 * Key-Value store, an optimization. etcd as the only supported one.
-Imagine having a seperate etcd for this and not use the same as the cluster.
+Imagine having a separate etcd for this and not use the same as the cluster.

 ### eBPF Data Path

 The Linux kernel supports a set of BPF hooks in the networking stack that can be used to run BPF programs.
-The Cilium **datapath** uses these hooks to load BPF programs to create _higher level networking contructs_.
+The Cilium **datapath** uses these hooks to load BPF programs to create _higher level networking constructs_.

 * XDP is at the earliest point possible in the networking driver.
 Ideal for running filtering programs that drop malicious or unexpected traffic, DDOS protection mechanism!
 * Traffic Control, TC, ingress/egress.
 Runs **after** the networking stack has done initial processing of the packet.
 Runs before L3.
 Containers typically use a virtual device called a veth pair which acts like a virtual wire connecting the container to the host.
 TC ingress hook is added on the host side.